|

 encyclopedia, medical dictionaries, databases (including MEDLINE),

-interactive health tutorials,
+interactive

-drug
+health tutorials, drug

 information, directories, organizations, publications, and consumer health

 libraries.
-People
+People can

-access MedlinePlus at http://medlineplus.gov on the Internet.
+MedlinePlus at http://medlineplus.gov on the Internet.

 Loansome